 The game world is essentially composed of rough 3D objects—mainly cubes—that are arranged in a fixed grid pattern and represent different materials, such as dirt, stone, various ores, water, and tree trunks.
 While players can move freely across the world, objects and items can only be placed at fixed locations relative to the grid.
 Players can gather these material blocks and place them elsewhere, thus allowing for various constructions.
 Minecraft is available on several platforms, over generations, including Xbox 360, PS3, Xbox One, PS4, PC, Nintendo Switch, and mobile devices.
 We own it in several formats so I’m talking about it as an overview.

-Tigger and Roo will play Minecraft quite regularly, while myself had been playing for many years, not long after Mojang launched it, I recently was able to transfer that version to the Windows 10 version thank to there anniversary.
-Which was an unexpected bonus, I have played both survivor mode with friends, and then creative solo, as I have undertaken.ig creative projects.
+Tigger and Roo will play Minecraft quite regularly, while I had been playing for many years, not long after Mojang launched it, I recently was able to transfer that version to the Windows 10 version thanks to their anniversary.
+This was an unexpected bonus, I have played both survivor mode with friends, and then creative solo, as I have undertaken.ig creative projects.

 Minecraft is ultimately those 2 things, Survivor mode is much more difficult, as you not only have to mine everything needed, and then craft all the tools and equipment needed, using gold, diamond, stone, wood, red stone, iron etc… All of this While avoiding or trying to kill, zombies, witches, spiders etc..
 Advance players can then focus on interaction with villages, and through the Nether Portal.
 I tend to do this more.